22940dev/hugo-frameview/content/likes.md

 > Chance favors the prepared mind.

+> Do not seek to follow in the footsteps of the wise; seek what they sought.

 > When I let go of what I am, I become what I might be.

 > Empower people.
 Embrace change.
 Eliminate waste.